rheapius/Project3_Group5/README.md

 Using functions to call the various plots as required by the html pages.

 ## Instructions for Web Page
+The webpage has interactive tabs for welcome page, dataset, top ten songs, artist breakdown, attribute summary/correlation & songs overtime.
+The artist breakdown tab lets users select artists and their song attributes for visualisation.
+Attribute summary tab allows users to select a song attribute to show its distribution in top 100 songs.
+Songs overtime tab visualises changes in a chosen attribute with total streamed songs over a period of time.

 Website link - https://music-analysis-app.onrender.com/